 But did you know volunteering gives you an edge in the job market too?

 In fact, volunteers are 27% more likely to land a job than non-volunteers.

-Whether you’re looking for your first job or transitioning to a new career, volunteering helps steer your passion into a new role by giving you valuable skills and supercharging your resume.
+Whether you’re looking for your first job or transitioning to a new career, volunteering gives you valuable skills and supercharging your resume.
 It’s a trend most career coaches and recruiters are advising job-seekers to do.
 It shows initiative and highlights how you are active in your desired career field—all without pay.

 But there’s a catch.
 Organizations are becoming more aware of job seekers’ strategies.
 And they don’t want volunteers who are only there to pad their resumes and leave once they find a new job.
 They want individuals who will support their cause.

 How can you ensure you’re not one of those volunteers?

 You’re in luck.
 This guide will show you how to use your volunteer experience strategically to land a full-time gig.
 You can combine both your passion for a cause with your job hunt if you follow the steps in this guide.

 Pick Your Cause Carefully

 Why do you volunteer?
 For many, the answer is simple: they believe in the cause of the organization where they volunteer.

 For others, the answer is more complex.
 Many people volunteer to help further their careers and gain experience.
 All while still helping a cause.